blumaa/coding-notes/notes.md

 4. Use `.` to replace the occurrence with the same replacement, or go to the next result if you want to keep it.

 What’s this `cgn` keystroke, you may ask?
 What does it mean?
 If you read `:help gn`, you’ll see that `gn` is the same as `n`, except that it will start Visual mode and select the occurrence.
 We just do a change (`c`) on the next (selected) searched occurrence.
 From there, you can imagine that keystrokes like `cgN` or `dgn` will work as well.

+## vim-surround

+In Normal mode, on an empty line, I type ysst, followed by the name of my tag (e.g. "div"), then Enter.

+In Insert mode I type Ctrl+s, then t, then the name of my tag, then Enter.

+These are the default vim-surround keybinds, and they're the same for any other "surround", the only difference is instead of typing ")" or "}" you type "t", then the tag name, then Enter.

+Btw when you're typing the tag name, you can add other stuff and it'll work as expected.
+For example, you can add html attributes and they won't be added to the closing tag.
+Or you can put a slash "/" at the end, and it'll correctly interpret that as a self-closing tag.

 `csw"`- vim-surround, surround current word with quotes